John Steuart Curry

 John Steuart Curry was born November 14, 1897, on a farm near Dunavant, Kansas, to Smith and Margaret (Steuart) Curry.
 Curry’s parents were well educated and helped him gain an appreciation for art.
 The oldest of five children, Curry also enjoyed participating in athletics.
 He attended the Kansas City Art Institute, Art Institute of Chicago, and Geneva College in Beaver Falls, Pennsylvania.

-Following graduation Curry worked as an illustrator for Boys Life, St. Nicholas, County Gentleman, and The Saturday Evening Post.
+Following graduation Curry worked as an illustrator for Boys' Life, St. Nicholas, County Gentleman, and The Saturday Evening Post.
 In 1926 Curry went to Paris to study the works of realist Jean Désiré Gustave Courbet, Honoré Daumier, Titian, and Peter Paul Rubens.
 After returning to the U.S. Curry married Clara Derrick on January 23, 1923.
 She died in 1932.
+Curry traveled with Ringling Brothers Circus and featured the acts in some of his work.
+He married Kathleen Gould in 1934.

 Curry returned to Wisconsin to continue his teaching.
 Curry died August 29, 1946, in Madison, Wisconsin.
 He is buried in Winchester, Kansas.